Article Snapshot

 Why Was Blockchain Created?

-Before Bitcoin, digital payments usually needed trusted intermediaries.
+Historically, digital payments usually needed trusted intermediaries before Bitcoin.

 For example, common intermediaries include: